 5. For CTT instructors, in particular, maintain a comprehensive working knowledge of current industry skills, safety, tool accountability and security, and health requirements.

 a.
-In collaboration with each student, develop a flexible, individualized training schedule tailored to the student’s individualized learning needs and career goals.
+In collaboration with each student, develop a flexible, individualized training schedule, including participation in evening/weekend studies, tailored to the student’s individualized learning needs and career goals.
 Interruptions to the regular schedule must be kept to a minimum.

 b.
 Provide time for project-based learning activities, field trips, and work-based learning experiences.